zethon/zethon.github.io/_posts/2019-05-22-help-for-david-pt1.md

 <hr/>
 Now we will change the function above slightly so that we can pass by REFERENCE.
 This is still pseudo-code but I've put the "&" there to say "the arguments you pass into this function will be passed by REFERENCE.
+The `&` syntax is pretty common but some languages do it differently.

 Here is the full code: